 Contrary to popular perception, technical indicators are not a trading strategy.
 Instead, they are underlying tools placed on top of charts to try and identify market conditions.
 Given the array of indicators available in various trading platforms, the type of indicator deployed depends on the type of strategy a trader intends to build.

-Traders looking for long-term moves and large profits might have to focus on trend following strategy that relies on indicators such as moving averages.
+Traders looking for long-term moves and large profits might have to focus on a trend following strategy that relies on indicators such as moving averages.
 Conversely, traders focusing on short term small moves might have to focus their strategy while relying on volatility indicators.

 When selecting pairs of indicators, it is important to consider both leading and lagging indicators.
 Leading indicators such as RSI generate trading signals before market conditions for entering a position occur.
 Lagging indicators, on the other hand, generate signals when market conditions have already appeared and are thus used to confirm leading indicators, making it possible to avoid trading false signals.